rvnminers-A-and-N/electrumx-satori/README.md

 ```
     sudo apt-get install python3 python3-pip libleveldb-dev cmake

-	and an installation of `https://github.com/EvrmoreOrg/cpp-evrprogpow`
+	and an installation of `https://github.com/RavenCommunity/cpp-kawpow`
 ```

-electrux-evrmore is very similar to the Ravencoin ElectrumX server.
+electrux-satori is very similar to the Ravencoin/Evrmore ElectrumX servers.

-A guide on how to set up an Ravencoin Electrumx server for personal use or to add to the wider network is available from HyperPeek#9099 in the document
+A guide on how to set up a Ravencoin Electrumx server for personal use or to add to the wider network is available from HyperPeek#9099 in the document
 [Setting Up an Ravencoin Electrumx Server](https://github.com/Electrum-RVN-SIG/electrumx-ravencoin/blob/master/ElectrumX%20Ravencoin%20How-To.md)